peterrwilson99/Peter-Wilson-ecc-dssb-IS24-code-challenge-reqTBD/README.md

 ## Project Summary

 This repository houses the BC WebApp Tracker, a full-stack application comprised of a frontend, backend, and data fetching scripts.
 The frontend is a Next.js application written in TypeScript and styled with Material-UI components.
-The backend is an Express.js server, also written in TypeScript, which utilizes in-memory storage for products.
+The backend is an Express.js server, also written in TypeScript, which utilizes in-memory storage for products, with a test suite written using jest.
 Additional data fetching scripts were used to populate the application with dummy data from the bcgov GitHub account, which can be found in the `/data` folder.

 ## Documentation